 The development of elevators began as early as the mid-1800’s.
 At a trade show in New York, a man shocked a crowd of spectators as he stood on an elevator platform at maximum height (Fig. 1) and cut the platform’s only bearer cable.

 The drive technology employed is an essential factor in achieving these goals.
 While years ago the high-volume segment still operated on drive designs with frequency-controlled gear motors and hydraulic installations (motors with pumps), the technology transformed itself in the late 1990s to direct drives (permanent-magnet actuated synchronous motors with high pole-pair numbers), also known as torque motors.
-For a comparison, see Table 1.

 The technology of these motors frequently requires an absolute position value to ascertain the rotor position so that the motor current is controlled with the correct phase.
 Also, the relatively low rated speed (60 to 1500 rpm) of these drive designs made high-resolution position acquisition a must to be adequate to the short control cycle times.